-Whether you’re growing your own food, gardening for pleasure or you just want to keep your garden space tidy, you’ll want to buy some basic tools for gardening to make it as easy, efficient and enjoyable as possible.
+Whether you’re growing your own food, gardening for pleasure or you just want to keep your garden space tidy, you’ll want to buy some basic tools that are used for gardening to make it as easy, efficient and enjoyable as possible.

 If you don’t have an outdoor garden, you won’t need tools such as rake and hose and nozzle, but every gardener will find most of these tools indispensable for their gardening projects.
 The seven tools for gardening that we’ve evaluated below are easily available online and in most garden stores.